MuKonqi/nottodbox/README.md

 ### To-dos
 - A entry for searcing in list
 - Two labels for showing selected notebook and note
-- Listing todo lists & todos with creation (for both), modification (only todo lists), status (only todo), completion (only todo) informations
+- Listing to-do lists & to-dos with creation (for both), modification (only to-do lists), status (only to-do), completion (only to-do) informations
-- For todo lists:
+- For to-do lists:
-    - Creating a todo list
+    - Creating a to-do list
-    - Renaming a todo list
-    - Resetting a todo list
     - Setting background color
     - Setting text color
+    - Renaming a to-do list
+    - Resetting a to-do list
-    - Deleting a todo list
+    - Deleting a to-do list
-    - Deleting all todo lists
+    - Deleting all to-do lists
-- For todos:
+- For to-dos:
-    - Creating a todo
+    - Creating a to-do
     - Changing status
-    - Editing a todo
+    - Editing a to-do
-    - Deleting a todo
+    - Deleting a to-do

 ### Diaries
 - A label for showing modification information